 2 TBSP lemon juice

-2. Add broccoli or cauliflower, water and salt.
+2. Add broccoli (or cauliflower) and water and salt.
 Bring heat to high and soup to a boil.
 Turn the heat down to low to simmer for 20-25 minutes.
 Stir occasionally.
 Broccoli or cauliflower should become soft.

 3. Add the remaining ingredients (non-dairy milk, soy sauce, lemon juice, spices and stir well.
 Simmer on low for 5-10 more minutes.